Insurgency in Aceh: Third phase

 In a break from its emphasis on military means of attaining independence, GAM shifted its position to one supporting the holding of a referendum.
 During 8 November 1999 pro-referendum demonstrations in Banda Aceh, GAM gave support by providing transport to protesters from rural areas to the provincial capital.
 On 21 July 2002, GAM also issued the Stavanger Declaration following a meeting of the Worldwide Acehnese Representatives Meeting in Stavanger, Norway.
 In the declaration, it declared that the "State of Aceh practices the system of democracy."
 Aspinall saw that these democratic and human rights impulses within GAM as an effect of the efforts of urban-based Acehnese group which were promoting such values in the freer and more open environment following the fall of Suharto from power.

 Security crackdowns in 2001 and 2002 resulted in several thousand civilian deaths.
 Throughout the conflict an estimated 15,000 people have been killed.
 The government launched an offensive and a state of emergency was proclaimed in the Province.
-During this period, the GAM was severely disabled with its commander Abdullah Syafei killed in a government ambush in January 2002, while various regional commanders such as Tengku Jamaica and Ishak Daud were also killed.
+During this period, the GAM was severely disabled with its commander Teungku Lah killed in a government ambush in January 2002, while various regional commanders such as Tengku Jamaica and Ishak Daud were also killed.
 By GAM's own admission, it lost 50% of its strength during the government offensive of 2003–2005.
 The insurgency was still going on when the tsunami disaster of 2004 struck the province.
 In November 2003 the martial law was extended for a further six months.
 According to a Human Rights Watch report, the Indonesian military committed widespread human rights abuses during the invasion and occupation, with more than 100,000 people being displaced in the first seven months of martial law and extrajudicial killings being common.